Skip navigation.

 Agriculture & Horticulture

-In the past decade, the county has had an influx of newcomers, whose entrepreneurial endeavors have diversified the ag and horticultural picture.
+In the past decade, the county has had an influx of newcomers, whose entrepreneurial endeavors have diversified the agriculture and horticultural picture.
 Llamas and alpacas; specialty dairies; raspberries, hydroponic greenhouses, commercial flower and herb gardens, cherry and apple orchards; Halflingers, Arabian horses and other specialty equine breeds are now bringing money and visitors to the county.

 Water is our most important and limited resource.
 Custom, culture, development, and drought make water use and management critical issues and subjects of hot debate.